jbranchaud/til/javascript/throttling-a-function-call.md

   has passed since it was last called.

-These are two subtly different approaches to making sure a function gets call, just not too often.
+These are two subtly different approaches to making sure a function gets called, just not too often.

 h/t [Jake Worth](https://twitter.com/jwworth)